About the NAATI CCL Test

 The test consists of two recorded dialogues, each approximately 300 words in length.
 Each dialogue simulates a real-world conversation and is divided into segments of roughly 35 words.

 You listen to each segment and then interpret it into the other language.
 Segments alternate between English-to-LOTE and LOTE-to-English directions.
-The total test duration is approximately 30 minutes.
+The test performance must be completed within 20 minutes, though the full session including setup takes approximately one hour.

 Test at a Glance